Wojtasik/dotfiles/README.md

 # dotfiles
-This repo contains useful dotfiles that I use.
+This repo contains useful dotfiles which I use.